mvt-project/androidqf/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/mvt-project/androidqf)](https://goreportcard.com/report/github.com/mvt-project/androidqf)

 androidqf (Android Quick Forensics) is a portable tool to simplify the acquisition of relevant forensic data from Android devices.
-It is the successor of [Snoopdroid](https://github.com/mvt/snoopdroid), re-written in Go and leveraging official adb binaries. androidqf was originally developed by [Claudio Guarnieri](https://github.com/botherder/) and is now maintained by [Amnesty International's Security Lab](https://amnesty.tech/).

 androidqf is intended to provide a simple and portable cross-platform utility to quickly acquire data from Android devices.
 It is similar in functionality to [mvt-android](https://github.com/mvt-project/mvt).
 However, contrary to MVT, androidqf is designed to be easily run by non-tech savvy users as well.
 Data extracted by androidqf can be analyzed with [MVT](https://github.com/mvt-project/mvt).

+> This repo is a fork of [androidqf](https://github.com/botherder/androidqf) maintained by [Amnesty International's Security Lab](https://securitylab.amnesty.org/).
+The androidqf tool was originally developed by [Claudio Guarnieri](https://github.com/botherder/).

 [Download androidqf](https://github.com/mvt-project/androidqf/releases/latest)